Groat Bridge

 Groat Bridge spans the North Saskatchewan River in Edmonton, Alberta, Canada.
 It is a part of Groat Road.
 The bridge is composed of two spans that are side by side.
-The original structure was rehabilitated in 1990 and again in 2020.
+Opened in 1955, the original structure was rehabilitated in 1990 and again in 2020.
 The 2020 $48 million rehabilitation saw the decks of both spans replaced one side at a time, with the new decks placed on the existing piers.
 The new decks feature an expanded shared-use path on the east side of the bridge (4.2 m wide, compared to the original 2.4 m sidewalk).
 Groat Bridge connects the communities of River Valley Mayfair on the south end to River Valley Glenora on the north end.